SkyPressATX/war-framework/README.md

-# WAR Framework
+# Customer Experience API
-This repo is a Starter Project to build Apps using WordPress Angular and the Rest API
+This repo holds the build and local development functions for the CX API

-v0.1.0
+v0.1.0-alpha

 Requires: